 To stay in New Zealand after you have completed your study, you will need to apply for a work visa.
-The rules and conditions around this are available on the website: https://www.immigration.govt.nz/new-zealand-visas/preparing-a-visa-application/education-quals- study/staying-to-work-after-study
+The rules and conditions around this are available on this page of the New Zealand Immigration Service website.

 Accommodation Options